 Our products are designed to be extremely safe when operated by professionals.
 They must always comply with specific product group safety standards and internal and external quality specifications.
 For example, we always subject centrifuges to a crash test and check whether their casing will hold if the rotor inside the chamber breaks at high speed.
 No components should escape from the device, and it should barely move.

 Identifying & minimizing product risks

-Before we begin manufacturing a product, customers test it for several weeks under real conditions.
+Before we begin manufacturing a product in series, customers test it for several weeks under real conditions.
 They record different test parameters, which we subsequently evaluate, and they note any potential critical points.
 Where required, we also carry out early trials involving customers during the product design and development stage.
 With an agile project development process in mind, we intend to obtain and integrate feedback from users at additional development stages in the future.

 Our Product Service unit employs a central database of potential problem cases reported by customers which help identify and follow up on defects after products have been launched.
 If a problem occurs frequently or is found to be serious, employees from the Quality, Production, Service and Sales units, as well as the relevant business division, will investigate and assess the situation and decide on any corrective measures that need to be taken.
 Once these measures have been implemented, we check to see whether the problem has been successfully resolved.
 The entire process is documented throughout.

 During product development, we comply with all applicable national and international regulatory requirements, many of which define the scope for development options.
 Such requirements are increasing worldwide, with more and more countries aligning their national regulations with existing European Union and U.S. regulatory frameworks such as the REACH Directive und die ergänzende EU RoHS Directive 2011/65/EU, restricting the use of certain hazardous substances in electrical and electronic equipment.